 If your bank isn't open to accept cash deposits at the end of your business day, or to certify checks for same-day business transactions, the inconvenient schedule could cost you time, money and possibly even customers.

 Editor’s Note: Considering a business cash advance for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to get information from a variety of vendors for free:

 Today's busy small business owners save time by using online banking for bill payments, bank transfers, checking balances, and even accepting payments.
 In fact, what was once considered a bonus has now become mainstream, and many banks offer online banking for free.